Greenlight logo

 • Informal loan repayment tracking

-FamZoo's prepaid debit cards include a parent-loading card alongside cards for your kids and IOU accounts that track money parents hold elsewhere.
-The no-frills app consists of a family billing system where parents can "charge” kids for shared expenses like cell phone bills or track money borrowed with a parent-defined interest rate.
+FamZoo's prepaid debit card system includes a card for parents to load money and spending cards for kids.
+The no-frills app consists of a family billing system where kids can request money for expenses like lunch money and track money borrowed with a parent-defined interest rate.
+Kids can designate their money to spend, save, and give.

-When deciding which debit card for kids to use, think about what makes the most sense for your family.
-FamZoo offers a solid basic money management app plus tools like family billing and loan repayment.
-But, if you’re looking for more robust features like investment tools³, family location sharing, crash detection, drive reports4, and granular parental money controls in addition to money management, Greenlight offers a more flexible, comprehensive suite of options.
+FamZoo offers a solid money management app plus tools like family billing and loan repayment.
+However, if you’re looking for more robust features like investment tools³, family location sharing, crash detection, drive reports4, and granular parental money controls in addition to money management, Greenlight’s premium plans offer a more flexible, comprehensive suite of options.

 5. Venmo for teens